awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `EngineVersion`  <a name="cfn-rds-dbcluster-engineversion"></a>
 The version number of the database engine to use\.
-To list all of the available engine versions for `aurora` \(for MySQL 5\.6\-compatible Aurora\), use the following command:
-`aws rds describe-db-engine-versions --engine aurora --query "DBEngineVersions[].EngineVersion"`
-To list all of the available engine versions for `aurora-mysql` \(for MySQL 5\.7\-compatible Aurora\), use the following command:
+To list all of the available engine versions for Aurora MySQL version 2 \(5\.7\-compatible\) and version 3 \(8\.0\-compatible\), use the following command:
 `aws rds describe-db-engine-versions --engine aurora-mysql --query "DBEngineVersions[].EngineVersion"`
+You can supply either `5.7` or `8.0` to use the default engine version for Aurora MySQL version 2 or version 3, respectively\.
-To list all of the available engine versions for `aurora-postgresql`, use the following command:
+To list all of the available engine versions for Aurora PostgreSQL, use the following command:
 `aws rds describe-db-engine-versions --engine aurora-postgresql --query "DBEngineVersions[].EngineVersion"`
+To list all of the available engine versions for RDS for MySQL, use the following command:
+`aws rds describe-db-engine-versions --engine mysql --query "DBEngineVersions[].EngineVersion"`
+To list all of the available engine versions for RDS for PostgreSQL, use the following command:
+`aws rds describe-db-engine-versions --engine postgres --query "DBEngineVersions[].EngineVersion"`
+**Aurora MySQL**
+For information, see [Database engine updates for Amazon Aurora MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Updates.html) in the *Amazon Aurora User Guide*\.
+**Aurora PostgreSQL**
+For information, see [Amazon Aurora PostgreSQL releases and engine versions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Updates.20180305.html) in the *Amazon Aurora User Guide*\.
+**MySQL**
+For information, see [Amazon RDS for MySQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_MySQL.html#MySQL.Concepts.VersionMgmt) in the *Amazon RDS User Guide*\.
+**PostgreSQL**
+For information, see [Amazon RDS for PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#PostgreSQL.Concepts) in the *Amazon RDS User Guide*\.
 Valid for: Aurora DB clusters and Multi\-AZ DB clusters
 *Required*: No
 *Type*: String